Luther Martin: Constitutional convention

 In 1785, he was elected to the Confederation Congress by the Maryland General Assembly, but his numerous public and private duties prevented him from traveling to Philadelphia.
 Martin was elected as a delegate to the Constitutional Convention of 1787 in Philadelphia.
 When he arrived on June 9, 1787, he expressed suspicion of the secrecy rule imposed on the proceedings.
 He also opposed the creation of a government in which the large states would dominate the small ones, he consistently sided with the small states, helping to formulate the New Jersey Plan and voting against the Virginia Plan.
 On June 27, Martin spoke for more than three hours in opposition to the Virginia Plan's proposal for proportionate representation in both houses of the legislature.

-He was known for his warm opposition to the development of a strong central government.
-He was known for his ability to talk and as stated by William Pierce "he was educated for the Bar... and he never speaks without tiring the patience of all who hear him."
+He was opposed to the development of a strong central government.
+He was known for his ability to talk; as stated by William Pierce, "he was educated for the Bar... and he never speaks without tiring the patience of all who hear him."

 Martin believed the legislative branch should be unicameral, proposed limiting the standing army during peacetime, and argued that the Convention had exceeded its powers by creating a national government when they were sent to Philadelphia "for the sole and express purpose of revising the Articles of Confederation."

 Martin served on the committee formed to seek a compromise on representation, where he supported the case for equal numbers of delegates in at least one house.
 Before the convention closed, he became convinced that the new government would have too much power over state governments and would threaten individual rights.
 Failing to find any support for a bill of rights, Martin and another Maryland delegate, John Francis Mercer, walked out of the convention on September 3, 1787.
 He was one of the most vocal opponents of slavery at the Constitutional Convention, denouncing it as "inconsistent with the principles of the revolution and dishonorable to the American character."